-\1.
-Fire Safety Poster - This is a home floor plan drawn to scale showing primary and secondary escape routes and where fire

-- extinguishers and smoke detectors are located.
+- \1.
+Fire Safety Poster This is a home floor plan drawn to scale showing primary and secondary escape routes and where fire extinguishers and smoke detectors are located.
 Draw every room, including all doors and windows.
 Use black or blue arrows showing primary escape routes from each room.
 Use red arrows showing secondary routes to use if the primary routes are blocked.
 Primary and secondary escape routes must lead outside to an assembly location.
 Documentation should include evidence the escape plan has been practiced at least four times.
-Posters must be constructed of commercial poster board at least 11" x 14" but not larger than 22" x 28". - \2.
+Posters must be constructed of poster board at least 11 inches x 14 inches but not larger than 22 inches x 28 inches. - \2.
 Fire Safety Scrapbook This scrapbook must contain 10 news articles from print and/or internet sources about fires to residential or commercial properties or landscapes.
 Mount each clipping on a separate page accompanied by a description of events leading to the incident and any measures that might have prevented it.
-The scrapbook should be bound in a standard size hardcover binder or notebook for 8 1/2" x 11" size paper.
+The scrapbook should be bound in a standard size hardcover binder or notebook for 8.5 inches x 11 inches size paper.
 Correct sentence structure, readability and thorough explanations are an important part of judging. - \3.
 Fire Prevention Poster Posters should promote a fire prevention message and be appropriate to display during National Fire Prevention Week or to promote fire safety at specific times of the year (Halloween, 4th of July, etc.).
 Originality, clarity and artistic impression will all be judged.
 Do not include live fireworks, matches or other flammable/explosive/hazardous materials.
 Any entry containing this material will be disqualified.
-Posters must be constructed of commercial poster board at least 11" x 14" but not larger than 22" x 28".
+Posters must be constructed of commercial poster board at least 11 inches x 1 inches" but not larger than 22 inches x 28 inches.